nomi-san/parsec-vdd/README.md

 This project demonstrates a standalone solution to create virtual displays by using [Parsec VDD](https://support.parsec.app/hc/en-us/articles/4422939339789-Overview-Prerequisites-and-Installation), without relying on the [Parsec app](https://parsec.app/).

 > The Virtual Display Driver (VDD) is required to enable virtual displays on a Windows host.
-Virtual displays is a feature available for Teams and Warp customers that lets you add up to 3 additional virtual displays to the host while connecting to a machine you own through Parsec.
+Virtual displays is a feature available for **Teams** and **Warp** customers that lets you add up to 3 additional virtual displays to the host while connecting to a machine you own through Parsec.

 > **Parsec VDD** is a perfect software driver developed by Parsec.
 It utilizes the [IddCx API](https://learn.microsoft.com/en-us/windows-hardware/drivers/display/indirect-display-driver-model-overview) (Indirect Display Driver) to create virtual displays on Windows 10+.
 This virtual display is particularly useful in situations where a physical monitor may not be available or when additional screens are desired.

-> One of the notable features of Parsec VDD is its support for a wide range of [resolutions and refresh rates](#preset-display-modes), including up to 4K@240 Hz.
+> One of the notable features of Parsec VDD is its support for a wide range of [resolutions and refresh rates](#preset-display-modes), including up to 4K and 240 Hz.
 This makes it well-suited for gaming, as it can provide a high-quality visual experience.
 It enables users to simulate the presence of additional screens or work without a physical monitor, enhancing flexibility and customization in display management.

 ## 📺 ParsecVDisplay App

-This is a complete driver application to interact with the Parsec VDD, written in C# and Winforms.
+This is a complete driver application to control the Parsec VDD, written in C# and Winforms.
 It can show the number of virtual displays added, allows adding multiple virtual displays and removing a specific selected one.
 Also allows to change resolution and take screenshot, and more..

 The full source code and production app will be released soon.
 Here is the preview: